learn-co-curriculum/dsc-rules-for-derivatives/README.md

 - when $x=-2$, then $f'(-2) = -4$
 - when $x=-7$, then $f'(-7)=-14$

 We won't prove the power rule here.
-But hopefully you can see that it does seem to fit our graph of the function $f(x) = x^2$.
+But hopefully, you can see that it does seem to fit our graph of the function $f(x) = x^2$.
 Let's take a look.

 ```python